SalarGhotaslo/second_review/README.md

+##Review

+## Description
+This was a one hour review to do a skills assesment on Ruby.
+The reviewer would propose a question and give me an hour to try and solve this porblem.
+I was allowed to use the internet to help solve the issue should I require it

 ## Company - Digital audio

-Musician writing electronic music need there soundtrack sounds Using music filters to change the audio
-Write a band pass filter
+Musician writing electronic music need there soundtrack changed, using a music filter to change the audio.
+Create a band pass filter.

 ## Band pass filter